nsnam/ns-3-dev-git/src/energy/doc/energy.rst

 * :math:`cutoffVoltage:` Required if we desired to inform connected energy consumption models that the battery has reached its discharged point.
 * :math:`i:` The discharge current used to discharge the battery.
 This value is provided by the energy consumption model attached to the battery.

-The value of :math:`R` is typically included in the datatsheets, however, because :math:`R` variability is not modeled in |ns3| (The resistance is fixed), it is necessary to discretely adjust its value to obtain the desired discharge curves.
+The value of :math:`R` is typically included in the datasheets, however, because :math:`R` variability is not modeled in |ns3| (The resistance is fixed), it is necessary to discretely adjust its value to obtain the desired discharge curves.
 The value :math:`i_{typical}` can be obtained by inferring its value from the discharged curves shown in datasheets.
 When modeling the behavior of a new battery, it is important to chose values that satisfies more than one curve,